bazelbuild/rules_python/docs/toolchains.md

 :::{note}
 The `python` target does not provide access to any modules from `py_*` targets on its own.
-Work is ongoing to support that.
+Please file a feature request if this is desired.
 :::